-XXII International Exhibition of La Triennale di Milano
+XXII International Exhibition of Triennale Milano

-The XXII International Exhibition of La Triennale di Milano, titled Broken Nature: Design Takes on Human Survival, will take place from March 1st to September 1st, 2019 and is curated by Paola Antonelli, Senior Curator of Architecture and Design and Director of Research & Development at The Museum of Modern Art.
+The XXII International Exhibition of Triennale Milano, titled Broken Nature: Design Takes on Human Survival, will take place from March 1st to September 1st, 2019 and is curated by Paola Antonelli, Senior Curator of Architecture and Design and Director of Research & Development at The Museum of Modern Art.

 The exhibition is composed of a thematic exhibition and 21 International Participations that represent all continents by offering different themes, perspectives and contexts.

 A number of directly commissioned works complements the loans in the thematic exhibition and will highlight design approaches aimed not only at correcting humanity’s self-destructive course, but also at replenishing our relationship with the environment and with all species – including other human beings.